 - a decision-making capability which is in the form of triple <x,y,z> indicating:

-- x: the object or object types for which the ML entity can undertake optimization or control
+- x: the object or object types for which the ML model can undertake optimization or control

-- y: the configurable attributes on object or object types x, which the ML entity optimizes or controls to achieve the desired outcomes
+- y: the configurable attributes on object or object types x, which the ML model optimizes or controls to achieve the desired outcomes

-- z: the performance metrics which the ML entity optimizes through its actions
+- z: the performance metrics which the ML model optimizes through its actions

 - an analysis capability which is in the form of tuple <x,z> indicating:

-- x: the object or object types for which the ML entity can undertake analysis
+- x: the object or object types for which the ML model can undertake analysis

-- z: the network context (on object x) for which the ML entity produces analysis
+- z: the network context (on object x) for which the ML model produces analysis

 Different network functions may need to rely on existing AI/ML capabilities to accomplish the desired automation.
 However, the applicability of the ML-based solutions and the details of such ML-based solutions (i.e. which ML entities are applied and how) for accomplishing those automation functionalities is not obvious.
 On a high-level, such ML-based solutions may be categorized into different cases, either with or without ML orchestration.
 In both cases, management services are required to identify the capabilities of the involved ML entities and to map those capabilities to the desired logic.